Covert learning and disclosure

-A growing literature augments sender-receiver games by endogenizing the sender's private information.
-It includes papers studying sender learning in cheap-talk models, \footnote{For example, see \citet{Pei2015} and \citet{Deimen2019}; in the first information acquisition is covert (and costly), in the second it is overt.
-Earlier, \citet{Austen-Smith1994} explored this question in a setting in which the sender either learns the value of the state perfectly, or not at all; in his setting, information acquisition is covert, but the sender can prove that she is informed.} settings with full verifiability, \footnote{An early example is \citet{Matthews1985}, in which the sender faces a binary choice between a fully informative and verifiable signal and a fully uninformative and unverifiable signal.
-More recently, \citet{Gentzkow2017} show that under full verifiability the sender perfectly reveals all acquired information.} gradual evidence acquisition, \footnote{For example, \citet{Argenziano2016}, \citet{Felgenhauer2017}, \citet{Janssen2018}, \citet{Herresthal2022}.} or \citet{Dye1985}-like environments.
-In this last category, my paper is related in particular to \citet{Ben-Porath2018} and \citet{DeMarzo2019}, as they also focus on how the lack of observability of the sender's choice influences equilibrium outcomes. \footnote{I further discuss the connection with their results in Section~\ref{section:skepticism-unraveling}, after the statement of Theorem~\ref{thm:equilibrium-structure} and Corollary~\ref{cor:scept-full-rev}.
-Information acquisition with Dye evidence is also studied in \citet{Kartik2017} and \citet{Shishkin2022}.}
+In doing so, this paper contributes to a growing literature which augments sender-receiver games by endogenizing the sender's private information.
+This includes papers studying sender learning in cheap talk models, \footnote{See, for example, \citet{Pei2015} and \citet{Deimen2019}.
+Earlier, \citet{Austen-Smith1994} explored this question in a setting in which the sender either learns the value of the state perfectly, or not at all; in his setting, information acquisition is covert, but the sender can prove that she is informed.} settings with full verifiability \footnote{An early example is \citet{Matthews1985}, in which the sender faces a binary choice between a fully informative and verifiable signal and a fully uninformative and unverifiable signal.
+More recently, \citet{Gentzkow2017} show that under full verifiability the sender perfectly reveals all acquired information.} and gradual evidence acquisition. \footnote{For example, \citet{Argenziano2016}, \citet{Felgenhauer2017}, \citet{Janssen2018}, \citet{Herresthal2022}.} This paper studies the case in which the sender's covertly acquired private information is only partially verifiable.
+For this reason, it is closest to a pair of papers studying covert information acquisition in \citet{Dye1985}-like environments: \citet{Ben-Porath2018} and, in particular, \citet{DeMarzo2019}. \footnote{Information acquisition with Dye evidence is also studied in \citet{Kartik2017} and \citet{Shishkin2024}.}

-In contrast to these papers, in my environment what the sender can or cannot communicate given her information is common knowledge and I explore partial verifiability in the sense that some types may not be able to credibly separate from each other.
-This complementary approach to the problem allows me speak directly to a variety of canonical settings \footnote{ See Section~\ref{sec:examples-ver-struct} for a discussion of how these special cases fit into the general model.} in the communication literature which cannot be captured by \citet{Dye1985}-style evidence, pointing to a a novel property (PNBP, see Definition~\ref{def:pnbp}) which determines whether unraveling obtains (Theorem~\ref{thm:equilibrium-structure} and Corollary~\ref{cor:scept-full-rev}), if information control can at all be beneficial for the sender (Proposition~\ref{prop:news-no-bet-prior}) and---finally---whether `more verifiability' favors or potentially harms the sender (Theorems~\ref{thm:CS-sufficiency} and \ref{thm:CS-necessity}, and Section~\ref{sec:more-ver-hurt}).
+As in these papers, my model studies how the lack of observability of the sender's information acquisition determines what she chooses to learn and communicate with the receiver.
+There are two substantial differences in our approaches.